Déjà Vu (company)

 Deja Vu Services, Inc., is an American company that operates nearly 200 strip clubs in the United States, United Kingdom, Australia, France, Canada, and Mexico.

 It also operates a large chain of adult retail stores, adult websites, adult production studios, gay bars, nightclubs, sports bars, karaoke bars, restaurants, and has substantial real estate holdings.

 As the largest strip club operator in the world, it is also one of the largest adult businesses in history.
 Its flagship locations in Las Vegas and Tijuana are the largest adult nightclubs in the World.

 The company is headquartered in Las Vegas, Nevada.
 It was founded by Harry Mohney, who opened his first Deja Vu Showgirls club in Lake City, WA, in 1985 with partners Larry Flynt and Roger Forbes.
 Deja Vu had a humble beginning when Mohney secured employment in the early 1960s as a projectionist at a drive-in movie theater in Durand, Michigan, later converting the failing enterprise into the infamous "Durand Dirties" drive-in porn theater.
 The company quickly grew to over 300 adult theaters and stores nationally.
 Mohney pioneered the concept of the modern strip club in 1971, opening various "go-go" bars in the Midwest.
 An elusive man often referred to as the "Howard Hughes of Porn," Mohney was the largest distributor of pornography from the late '60s to the mid '90s, grossing nearly $1 billion in the distribution business between 1970 and 1998.
 That business largely concluded with Mohney serving three years in federal prison for tax-related crimes.
 While he was indicted over 100 times, this was the only charge that ever resulted in a conviction.

 While Deja Vu's clubs operate under nearly 30 brand names, many are called Deja Vu Showgirls, Little Darlings, Dream Girls, Larry Flynt's HUSTLER Club, or HUSTLER's Barely Legal Club.
-Mohney's long-time friend, Larry Flynt, licenses Deja Vu the brand names for the HUSTLER Clubs and HUSTLER Hollywood stores, but is not involved in their operations.
+Mohney's long-time friend, Larry Flynt, licensed Deja Vu the brand names for the HUSTLER Clubs and HUSTLER Hollywood stores, but was not involved in their operations.
 Deja Vu has monopolies or near-monopolies in many areas, including San Francisco, Washington State, and Tijuana, Mexico.
 The clubs typically aim for a clean and upscale atmosphere and offer fully nude or topless stage dancing as well as lap dances.